How Do I Prepare For SATs? 29 SATs Preparation & Revision Tips For Parents And Children in Year 6

-SATs Tip 1: When revising, help your child understand their mistakes
+SATs Tip 1: Help your child understand their mistakes

 There is nothing wrong with making a mistake, as long as it is learned from.